Aripiprazole: Obsessive-compulsive disorder

+Available forms

+Aripiprazole is available in the form of oral tablets, orally disintegrating tablets, oral solutions, oral films, and as injectables for intramuscular administration.
+It is also available in the form of aripiprazole lauroxil, a lipophilic ester prodrug of aripiprazole for use as a long-acting injectable.

+Contraindications

+Contraindications to aripiprazole include known hypersensitivity to aripiprazole, among others.

 Adverse effects

+In elderly with dementia-related psychosis who are treated with antipsychotics, there is an increased risk of death.

+In children, adolescents, and young adults treated with antidepressants there is an increased risk of suicidal thoughts or behavior.

-In adults, side effects with greater than 10% incidence include weight gain, headache, akathisia, insomnia, and gastro-intestinal effects like nausea and constipation, and lightheadedness.
+In adults, side effects with greater than 10% incidence include weight gain, mania, headache, akathisia, insomnia, delirium, and gastrointestinal effects like nausea, constipation, and lightheadedness.
 Side effects in children are similar, and include sleepiness, increased appetite, and stuffy nose.
-A strong desire to gamble, binge eat, shop, and engage in sexual activity may also occur.
+A strong desire to gamble, binge eat, shop, and engage in sexual activity may also occur rarely.
+These urges can be uncontrollable.

-Uncontrolled movement such as restlessness, tremors, and muscle stiffness may occur.
+Uncontrolled movement such as restlessness, tremors, and muscle rigidity may occur.

 Discontinuation

 The British National Formulary recommends a gradual withdrawal when discontinuing antipsychotics to avoid acute withdrawal syndrome or rapid relapse.
 Symptoms of withdrawal commonly include nausea, vomiting, and loss of appetite.
 Other symptoms may include restlessness, increased sweating, and trouble sleeping.
 Less commonly there may be a feeling of the world spinning, numbness, or muscle pains.
 Symptoms generally resolve after a short period of time.

 There is tentative evidence that discontinuation of antipsychotics can result in psychosis as a part of a withdrawal syndrome.
 It may also result in reoccurrence of the condition that is being treated.
 Rarely tardive dyskinesia can occur when the medication is stopped.